Multipage Recyclings

 return r, leak

 In brief, we are given two consecutive ciphertexts.
-As shown in output.txt
+As shown in output.txt, we are given

 These two operations are enough to solve the challenge because the plaintext is the flag repeated four times: